mayukhmondal/ABC-DLS/src/SFS/SFS_Examples.md

 ```
 This snkamake command will run all the necessary commands.
 It will run parallel ten jobs and will produce a Newrange.csv and Narrowed.csv.
 But this only one recursion.
 We need to do multiple recursion to make our posterior range much smaller.
 To do it, we need to put this code inside a while loop.
 We should also change the Newrange.csv to Oldrange.csv to run inside a loop until it reaches convergence.
 ## Recursion
 The last and final part of this approach is to put it (snakemake pipeline) inside a recursive loop.
 We can do this in several ways.
-Here we present a simple shell script approach to do it. ([recursive.sh](recursive.sh))
+Here we present a simple shell script approach to do it ([recursive.sh](recursive.sh)).
 ```shell script
 #!/bin/bash
 imp=0